kubernetes-sigs/gateway-api/geps/gep-3779/index.md

 #### Istio
 For the full spec and sematics of Istio AuthorizationPolicy: [Istio authorization policy docs](https://istio.io/latest/docs/reference/config/security/authorization-policy/)

-Istio's AuthorizationPolicy can enforce access control by specifying allowed istio-formatted identities using the `source.principals` field, which matches authenticated service account identities via mTLS.
+Istio's AuthorizationPolicy can enforce access control by specifying allowed istio-formatted identities using the `source.principals` field, which matches authenticated Serviceaccount identities via mTLS.
 You can also use other source constructs which are described in the table above and in https://istio.io/latest/docs/reference/config/security/authorization-policy/#Source.

 ```
 apiVersion: security.istio.io/v1beta1